ShabaniLab/qiskit-hackaton-2019/README.md

 We follow the proposal in https://arxiv.org/pdf/1703.08224.pdf to emulate a Majorana braiding operation on an Ising chain with ferromagnetic interaction and a transverse field.
-Following the mentionned paper, we will refer to the area of small transverse field in the which the exchange interaction dominate as being ferromagnetic and the area of large transverse field as paramagnetic.
+Following the mentioned paper, we will refer to the area of small transverse field in the which the exchange interaction dominate as being ferromagnetic and the area of large transverse field as paramagnetic.